pineboat/pineboat.github.io/content/post/javascript_promise_fix_callback_async_await_future_error_handle.md

 You need to remember, `let data;` and `render(data)` will be executed immediately, but `fetch` takes an async round trip via event loop.
 So `render` is called even before the `fetch` can assign a meaningful value.

 ## Own The Pattern

 The takeaway from this article does not end with an understanding of Promises.

-This is an interesting pattern isn't it?
-You can create your own objects with such pattern.
+**Thenable** or **Chainable** is an interesting pattern isn't it?
+You can create your own objects with such a pattern.
 Add immutability to the DNA and send it out to the whole world to see.

 ```js
 const Wrapper = val => ({